 3. Identify an adult advisor at your school or organization.
-All participants that are associated with either a middle school, high school, college, university, community-based organization, program, club or other entity must select an adult advisor for their team.
+All participants that are associated with either a middle school, high school, college, university, community-based organization, program, club, or other entity must select an adult advisor for their team.
 The adult advisor is someone who is not on the film submission team.
-This is required so we can connect your school, club or organization with free prevention programs and resources and they also qualify for cash prizes.
+This is required so we can connect your school, club, or organization with free prevention programs and resources, and they also qualify for cash prizes.
 The adult advisor does not need to have knowledge of or expertise in film making or the subject matter (suicide prevention and mental health).

 - Suicide Prevention (60-second PSA): This category asks for a 60-second film that educates young people about the warning signs for suicide and how to offer support to a friend.

-- Animated Short (30-second PSA): This category asks for a 30-second, animated film about suicide prevention.
+- Animated Short (30-second PSA): This category asks for a 30-second animated film about suicide prevention.

-- Mental Health Matters (60-second PSA): This category asks for a 60-second film that encourages young people to get help and support friends with mental health challenges.
+- Mental Health (60-second PSA): This category asks for a 60-second film that encourages young people to get help and support friends with mental health challenges.

 - Through the Lens of Culture (60-second PSA): This category still requires participants to choose mental health or suicide prevention as a focus, with additional requirements including adding captioning and exploring these topics through the lens of different cultures.

-6. We have developed several resources to assist with content such as educational films, fact sheets, and a Prezi presentation.
-Visit the “For Youth” page or “For Schools” page for assistance.
-Here are a few resources:
+6. Create your film or art!
+We have developed several resources to assist with content such as educational films and fact sheets.
+See our tips below and visit the For Youth or For Schools pages for assistance.

 - Suicide Prevention Toolbox

-- Mental Health Matters Toolbox
+- Mental Health Toolbox

 - Through the Lens of Culture Toolbox